PhilippRamjoue/MS_Azure_ML_Operationalizing_Machine_Learning/README.md

 __1. Authentication__

 This project is developt in a provided Udacity lab.
-Because of this the authentification is done by the VM.
+Because of this, the authentification is done by the VM.
 The step is skipped.

 __2. Auto ML model__